Truss brands claims she dresses like Thatcher ‘lazy thinking’

 The former prime minister also described the Daily Star’s livestream of a lettuce while she was in No 10 as ‘puerile’.

-Former prime minister Liz Truss has criticised some elements of the media as “froth”, and said that comparisons between her dress sense and Margaret Thatcher’s represent “lazy thinking”.
+Former prime minister Liz Truss has accused the media of treating politics as a “soap opera” and focusing on “froth”, adding that suggestions that she was copying Margaret Thatcher’s dress sense represented “lazy thinking”.

-She also described the Daily Star’s livestream of a lettuce, to see if it would last longer than her tenure in No 10, as “puerile”.
+She also described the Daily Star’s livestream of a lettuce, to see if it would last longer than her tenure in No 10, as not “particularly funny” and “puerile”.

+Ms Truss’ 49-day long premiership made her the shortest serving prime minister in British political history.

+Her tenure was marred by a mini-Budget launched last year, which forced her to sack her chancellor Kwasi Kwarteng and saw confidence in her premiership quickly collapse.

 “I just think, frankly, it’s lazy thinking on people’s part.
 It’s not something I have ever consciously sought to do at all,” she said.